Chytridiomycota: Habitats

 Chytrids are aquatic fungi, though those that thrive in the capillary network around soil particles are typically considered terrestrial.
-The zoöspore is primarily a means of thoroughly exploring a small volume of water for a suitable substrate rather than a means of long-range dispersal.
+The zoospore is primarily a means of thoroughly exploring a small volume of water for a suitable substrate rather than a means of long-range dispersal.

-Chytrids have been isolated from a variety of aquatic habitats, including peats, bogs, rivers, ponds, springs, and ditches, and terrestrial habitats, such as acidic soils, alkaline soils, temperate forest soils, rainforest soils, Arctic and Antarctic soils.
+Chytrids have been isolated from a variety of aquatic habitats, including peats, bogs, rivers, ponds, springs, and ditches, and terrestrial habitats, such as acidic soils, alkaline soils, temperate forest soils, rainforest soils, and Arctic and Antarctic soils.
 This has led to the belief that many chytrid species are ubiquitous and cosmopolitan.
-However, recent taxonomic work has demonstrated that this ubiquitous and cosmopolitan morphospecies hide cryptic diversity at the genetic and ultrastructural levels.
-It was first thought aquatic chytrids (and other zoösporic fungi) were primarily active in fall, winter, and spring.
+However, recent taxonomic work has demonstrated that this ubiquitous and cosmopolitan morphospecies hides cryptic diversity at the genetic and ultrastructural levels.
+It was first thought aquatic chytrids (and other zoosporic fungi) were primarily active in fall, winter, and spring.
 However, recent molecular inventories of lakes during the summer indicate that chytrids are an active, diverse part of the eukaryotic microbial community.

-One of the least expected terrestrial environments the chytrid thrive in are periglacial soils.
-The population of the Chytridiomycota species are able to be supported even though there is a lack of plant life in these frozen regions due to the large amounts of water in periglacial soil and pollen blowing up from below the timberline.
+One of the least expected terrestrial environments the chytrid thrive in is periglacial soils.
+The population of the Chytridiomycota species can be supported even though there is a lack of plant life in these frozen regions due to the large amounts of water in periglacial soil and pollen blowing up from below the timberline.

 Ecological functions

 Batrachochytrium dendrobatidis

 The chytrid Batrachochytrium dendrobatidis is responsible for chytridiomycosis, a disease of amphibians.
-Discovered in 1998 in Australia and Panama this disease is known to kill amphibians in large numbers, and has been suggested as a principal cause for the worldwide amphibian decline.
+Discovered in 1998 in Australia and Panama, this disease is known to kill amphibians in large numbers and has been suggested as a principal cause for the worldwide amphibian decline.
 Outbreaks of the fungus were found responsible for killing much of the Kihansi Spray Toad population in its native habitat of Tanzania, as well as the extinction of the golden toad in 1989.
 Chytridiomycosis has also been implicated in the presumed extinction of the Southern Gastric Brooding Frog, last seen in the wild in 1981, and the Northern Gastric Brooding Frog, last recorded in the wild in March 1985.
 The process leading to frog mortality is thought to be the loss of essential ions through pores made in the epidermal cells by the chytrid during its replication.

 Recent research has revealed that elevating salt levels slightly may be able to cure chytridiomycosis in some Australian frog species, although further experimentation is needed.